-XI.
+IX.
 Conditions related to open access to research data

-Participants are encouraged to engage in research data sharing.
-This means that beneficiaries are encouraged to deposit and take measures to make it possible for third parties to access, mine, exploit, reproduce and disseminate, free of charge for any user:

-(1) Data needed to validate the results presented in scientific publications ('underlying data'); and (2) other data as specified by the beneficiaries in their Data Management Plan (DMP, see below).
+Participants will engage in research data sharing, according to Article 29.3 of the PRIMA Model Grant Agreement(s).
+This means that beneficiaries must deposit and take measures to make it possible for third parties to access, mine, exploit, reproduce and disseminate, free of charge for any user: 1) data needed to validate the results presented in scientific publications ('underlying data'); 2) other data as specified by the beneficiaries in their Data Management Plan (DMP, see below).

-Projects can "opt-out" of these provisions on the following grounds:
+Projects can "opt-out" of these provisions before or after the signature of the grant agreement (thereby freeing themselves from the associated obligations) on the following grounds:

-a) Incompatibility with the need to protect results that are expected to be commercially or industrially exploited

-- b) Incompatibility with the need for confidentiality in connection with security issues - c) Incompatibility with rules on protecting personal data - d) Incompatibility with the project's main aim - e) If the project will not generate / collect any research data, or - f) If there are other legitimate reasons not to provide open access to research data
+- a) Incompatibility with the Horizon 2020 obligation to protect results that are expected to be commercially or industrially exploited - b) Incompatibility with the need for confidentiality in connection with security issues - c) Incompatibility with rules on protecting personal data - d) Incompatibility with the project's main aim - e) If the project will not generate / collect any research data, or - f) If there are other legitimate reasons not to provide open access to research data.